 Other Protective Equipment

 N95 masks are to be worn by University staff in response to a positive case.
-The use of the N95 mask requires a fit test through Environmental Health & Safety (EHS) and medical clearance to wear.
+The required use of the N95 mask requires a fit test through Environmental Health & Safety (EHS) and medical clearance to wear surgical masks is also provided for many on-campus roles, including custodial and dining, as these face coverings provide additional protection above cloth face coverings, are disposable and are comfortable without restricting airflow even during more strenuous work.

 Cleaning, Disinfection, HVAC & Ventilation